Jayashree-D/docs/designs/multihost-sdr-design.md

 This design does not have any impacts on the existing changes as the code is implemented based on the IPMB Devices detected in entity-manager.

+## Testing
+The proposed design is tested in a IPMB based Twinlake platform.